illumneo/capkey/devlog.md

 # Dev Logs

+## 2025-08-13
+Now I want to try and improve the gesture detection because it isn't very reliable.
+I'm going to start by switching to the esp idf touch interface so I have more control.

+I have the esp idf example working and somewhat stripped down now.
+I think the next step will be to encapsulate it into a class and combine it with the other test program I had before.

+Wow, the readings from using the esp idf (with subtracting the benchmark) is so much better and consistent then the arduino one.
+It even corrects for the differences in capacitance between rows and columns.
+It probably still needs some improvements but as-is it is still so much better than before.

+I'll need to refactor the code, but I might start by adding the usb keyboard library to reach a v0.1 milestone.

 ## 2025-08-01
 I got some of the basic gestures working and can now detect taps, or swipes in any of the 8 directions.
 Next steps will be to add all of the characters and print the right one based on where